 Welcome to my house.
 My name is Emily Elizabeth Dickinson, though everyone calls me Emily, or Em.
 But forgive me.
 I’m not accustomed to meeting strangers for you must know I keep to myself.
 We have a beautiful home, father, mother, my sister and I. Oh and there’s Dorrit the cat.
 She’s a Sphinx-like creature, well, I suppose that’s where she is much like me; I do feel like we were sisters once, long ago.
 Dorrit is gray and cool and lofty.
 She likes her own company.
-I know.
-There are those times when, all absorbed in some lines of verse as they dance in the sunlight of the open window, I am guilty of petting her the wrong way, and she will look at me most disdainfully, arc her back and jump off the sofa to look for more attuned associates.
+There are times when – all absorbed in some lines of verse as they dance in the sunlight of the open window – I am guilty of petting her the wrong way, and – daggers! – she will look at me most disdainfully, arc her back and jump off the sofa to look for more attuned associates.

 The Soul selects her own Society –